It’s not uncommon to hear the question ‘can I refuse divorce mediation?’ when people first contact me to discuss their divorce or separation.

 If the other party refuses divorce mediation in parenting matters you will need to get a Certificate from a Family Dispute Resolution Practitioner to take the matter to Family Court.

 A certificate is valid for 12 months.

-If you have more questions about the divorce mediation process, get in touch with me today.
+If you have more questions about the family dispute resolution process, get in touch with me today.

 Family mediation is one of the most effective and affordable ways to settle your divorce with terms that everyone can agree to – so don’t discount it without serious consideration.